Grade Point Average Requirement

 Students failing to maintain the required GPA in either case may be dismissed from the program, subject to an appeal.
 Information for an appeals process may be obtained from the dean’s office.

-TEMS 422 is graded on a pass/fail basis.
+TE 410 and TE 420 are graded on a pass/fail basis.
 Evaluations are made and kept on file in the College of Education Office.
 Application forms for student teaching can be obtained from the College of Education web site and must be returned to the Office of Clinical Experiences by the last working day of the month of November for the next year’s Fall Semester Student Teaching assignment, or by the last working day of the month of March for the next year’s Winter Semester Student Teaching assignment.

 Student teaching assignments are routinely made only for fall and winter semesters.